P2-718na/pandemic-simulation/assets/README.md

 ```

 I also provided a [sample `entities` file][A].
 An explanation on how each
-property affects an entity is found on [Entity] class comments.
+property affects an entity is found on [Entity] class code comments.

 --------------------------------------------------------------------------------